Extrajudicial killings and enforced disappearances in Bangladesh: Background

-It first occurred after the independence of Bangladesh in 1971, under Sheikh Mujibur Rahman's regime between 1972 and 1975.
-Many members of Jatiyo Samajtantrik Dal, army officers and other opposition party members were picked up by Jatiya Rakkhi Bahini, an elite para-military force formed by Sheikh Mujibur Rahman.
+It first occurred after the independence of Bangladesh in 1971, under Sheikh Mujibur Rahman's administration between 1972 and 1975.
+Many members of Jatiya Samajtantrik Dal, army officers and other opposition party members were picked up by Jatiya Rakkhi Bahini, an elite para-military force formed by Sheikh Mujibur Rahman.
 It has continued since then and through the formation of Rapid Action Battalion.
 Sheikh Hasina is the daughter of Sheikh Mujibur Rahman.
 Since then, during her regime, around 402 people have been forcefully disappeared by the state security forces.

 After the Awami League party assumed power in the country through election in 2009, law and order situation began to deteriorate with opposition men being attacked by the ruling party men that left several opposition men killed and many others injured.
 Armed conflicts and violence erupted in the university campuses throughout the country.
 Political activities of the opposition parties were often attacked.
 From 2010, picking up of opposition leaders and activists by the state security forces began to surge in the country.